Duckworth, Durbin Announce Screening Committee Application Process For Federal District Court In The Northern District of Illinois

 Screening Committee for the Northern District of Illinois:

-Alejandro Caffarelli: Mr. Caffarelli is the founding shareholder of Caffarelli & Associates Ltd in Chicago.
-He is a former President of the National Employment Lawyers’ Association – Illinois affiliate, as well as a former Executive Board member for the Hispanic Lawyers’ Association of Illinois.
-In 2014, Mr. Caffarelli was appointed by Judge Rubén Castillo to the Pro Bono Advisory Committee for the U.S. District Court for the Northern District of Illinois.
-Since 2005, Mr. Caffarelli has also volunteered to help indigent workers through the ARISE-Chicago community organization, and currently serves on the ARISE Legal Advisory Board.
-Mr. Caffarelli received his B.A. from the University of Michigan and J.D. from the University of Minnesota.
+Alejandro Caffarelli: Mr. Caffarelli is a trial lawyer who in 2001 founded the Chicago-based employment law firm of Caffarelli & Associates Ltd., where he continues to practice employment law in addition to serving on the employment law panel of the American Arbitration Association's National Roster of Arbitrators.
+He is a former President and Board member of the National Employment Lawyers’ Association's Illinois affiliate, as well as a former Executive Board member of the Hispanic Lawyers’ Association of Illinois.
+In 2014, Mr. Caffarelli was appointed by Chief Judge Rubén Castillo to the Pro Bono Advisory Committee for the United States District Court for the Northern District of Illinois.
+Since 2005, Mr. Caffarelli has also provided pro bono legal assistance to indigent workers through the ARISE-Chicago community organization, and currently serves on the ARISE Legal Advisory Board.
+Mr. Caffarelli received his B.A. from the University of Michigan in Ann Arbor and his J.D. from the University of Minnesota, Twin Cities.

 Michael Chu: Mr. Chu is a partner at the Chicago office of McDermott Will & Emery and sits as the chair of the firm’s Racial and Ethnic Diversity Subcommittee.
 He is also the local head of McDermott’s Intellectual Property Litigation Practice Group.
 Mr. Chu is the immediate past board chair of Asian Americans Advancing Justice – Chicago (2013-2020) and is a former president of the National Asian Pacific American Bar Association (2004-2005).
 He received his B.S. from the University of Illinois in 1989 and his J.D. from the William and Mary Law School in 1992.

-Herschella Conyers: Ms. Conyers is the Lillian E. Kraemer Clinical Professor in Public Interest Law and the Director of the Criminal and Juvenile Justice Clinic at the University of Chicago Law School.
-Before joining the law school, she served as an assistant public defender, supervisor, and 6th District Deputy Chief in the Office of the Cook County Public Defender.
-Her work included conflicts and capital litigation.
-She is also actively engaged in criminal and juvenile justice policy and is currently the Chair of the Juvenile Justice Initiative.
-She is emerita faculty and former board member of the National Criminal Defense College.
-She received her B.A. and J.D. from the University of Chicago.
+Herschella Conyers: Professor Conyers is the Lillian E. Kraemer Clinical Professor in Public Interest Law and the Director of the Criminal and Juvenile Justice Clinic (CJJC) at the University of Chicago Law School.
+CJJC represents indigent clients charged with crimes in both Juvenile and Criminal Courts throughout Cook County.
+Before joining the law school, she served as an assistant public defender, supervisor and 6th District Deputy Chief in the Office of the Cook County Public Defender.
+Her work there included conflicts cases and capital litigation.
+Professor Conyers is also actively engaged in criminal and juvenile justice policy and reform and is currently the Chair of the Juvenile Justice Initiative.
+She is emerita faculty and former board member of the National Criminal Defense College and continues to lecture and speak around the country.
+Professor Conyers received her B.A. and J.D. from the University of Chicago.

-Betty Y. Jang: Ms. Jang is General Counsel at Tegria.
-Previously, she has served as an executive at several corporations, practiced at a national law firm, was an adjunct professor at the University of Illinois College of Law, and began her career as an assistant public defender with the Office of the Cook County Public Defender.
-Ms. Jang has volunteered as a scholarship evaluator for the APIA Scholars program, is an alumnus of the United State of Women's Galvanize Chicago Program, and has held numerous Board positions in local, state, and national bar associations.
+Betty Y. Jang: Ms. Jang is the founder of BYJ Law LLC, a boutique law firm specializing in general counsel services to emerging growth companies.
+She previously served as chief legal officer and general counsel at several public and private companies, practiced at a national law firm, was an adjunct professor at the University of Illinois College of Law and began her career as an assistant public defender with the Office of the Cook County Public Defender.
+Ms. Jang is a Member of the Board of Trustees for the Harry S. Truman Scholarship Foundation.
+Ms. Jang volunteers for various non-profit organizations, is an alumnus of the United State of Women's Galvanize Chicago Program and has held numerous Board positions in local, state and national bar associations.
 She received her B.A. from the University of Illinois and her J.D. from Chicago-Kent College of Law.

-Monica L. Llorente: Ms. Llorente teaches at Northwestern University’s Pritzker School of Law and the Weinberg College of Arts & Sciences.
-She has served as an advocate for children’s rights in several national campaigns and has represented children in need in various judicial and administrative proceedings.
-She is currently the Education Co-Chair of the ABA Children’s Rights Litigation Committee.
-Ms. Llorente has also served as a board member of the Hispanic Lawyers Association of Illinois.
-Before working at Northwestern, she practiced law at Baker & McKenzie in Chicago.
+Monica L. Llorente: Ms. Llorente teaches Business Associations, Contract Drafting, and Public Interest Law courses at Northwestern Pritzker School of Law.
+She has broad experience in both the private and public sectors.
+She is an active leader, trainer and writer in contract drafting and the development of different types of business entities.
+In addition, she has served as an advocate for and with young people in national campaigns and has represented young people in need in various judicial and administrative proceedings.
+Ms. Llorente has served in different organizations, including the American Bar Association and the Hispanic Lawyers Association of Illinois.
+Before Northwestern, she practiced corporate law at Baker & McKenzie in Chicago.
 She received her A.B. from Duke University and her J.D. from the Northwestern Pritzker School of Law.

-Laurie Mikva: Ms. Mikva is a clinical assistant professor at Northwestern Pritzker School of Law.
-She previously worked as an attorney at the Illinois Department of Employment Security and the Land of Lincoln Legal Assistance Foundation, and also served as an assistant public defender in the Champaign County Public Defender’s Office and the Office of the Maryland Public Defender, Appellate Division.
-She is a Commissioner on the Illinois Court of Claims, and she also serves on the Board of Directors for the Legal Services Corporation and on the American Bar Association Standing Committee on Pro Bono and Public Service.
+Laurie Mikva: Ms. Mikva is a Commissioner on the Illinois Court of Claims, and she also serves on the Board of Directors for the Legal Services Corporation and on the American Bar Association Standing Committee on Pro Bono and Public Service.
+Most recently, she was a clinical professor at Northwestern Pritzker School of Law.
+Ms. Mikva previously worked as an attorney at the Illinois Department of Employment Security and the Land of Lincoln Legal Assistance Foundation, and also served as an assistant public defender in the Champaign County Public Defender’s Office and the Office of the Maryland Public Defender, Appellate Division.
 She received her B.A. from Beloit College and her J.D. from New York University School of Law.

 Zaldwaynaka (“Z”) Scott: Ms. Scott is currently the President of Chicago State University, a position she assumed in 2018.
 From 1987 to 2003, she worked as a federal criminal prosecutor in the U.S. Attorney’s Office for the Northern District of Illinois, serving in various management positions including Chief of the General Crimes Section.
 After her service at the U.S. Attorney’s Office, she served as Executive Inspector General for the Office of Governor of Illinois (2003-05) and worked as a partner in the Chicago office of Foley & Lardner LLP.
-She also served for four years in the Office of the Corporation Counsel for the City of Chicago (1983-87).
-She has taught as an adjunct instructor at Northwestern University School of Law, the University of Chicago Law School, and The John Marshall School of Law.
-She received her B.S. from the University of Illinois, Urbana-Champaign and her J.D. from the Indiana University School of Law-Bloomington.
+She also served for four years as Assistant Corporation Counsel in the Office of the Corporation Counsel for the City of Chicago (1983-87).
+She has taught as an adjunct instructor at Northwestern Pritzker School of Law, the University of Chicago Law School and the UIC Law School (formerly John Marshall School of Law).
+She received her B.S. from the University of Illinois, Urbana-Champaign and her J.D. from the Indiana University Mauer School of Law-Bloomington.

 Next Article Previous Article